fabio-echegaray/fileops/readme.md

   - Single stacks smaller than 4GBi using the Tifffile library.
   - Single stacks bigger than 4GBi using Pycromanager.
 * Micro-Magellan files using the Tifffile library.
-* Tiff files conforming to the OME-XML files using the Bioformats library.
+* Tiff files conforming to the OME-XML files using the BioIO library.
-* Volocity files using the Bioformats library.
+* Volocity files using the BioIO library.

 ### To-do list for development in the future:
-* Create a function that decides wichh library to use based on the format of the input file.
-* Write test functions (maybe generate a repository of image files to test against?).
+* Keep writting test functions (maybe generate a repository of image files to test against?).
-* Avoid the legacy library `java-bioformats`.
 * Write examples of file export.
+* Improve exporting volumetric files and the related syntax in the configuration files.

 ## Status
 Project is active writing and _in progress_.